Skip to content

 Look out for special events, menus, and more from restaurants, bars, clubs, and attractions around Philadelphia during Pride Month.

 The LGBTQ+ community in Philadelphia is a highly visible and important part of the city.
-Spanning several blocks just east of Broad Street in downtown Philadelphia, the Gayborhood is the center of Philadelphia’s LGBTQ+ community.
+Spanning several blocks just east of Broad Street in Center City Philadelphia, the Gayborhood is the epicenter of Philadelphia’s LGBTQ+ community.

 Gayborhood, Philadelphia.
 Photo credit: Raw But Meaningful LLC

 In 2007, the City of Philadelphia dedicated three dozen street signs in an area of Washington Square West that is now known as the Gayborhood.
-The signs are adorned with the rainbow flag to show solidarity with the community and symbolize the city’s commitment to diversity.
+The signs — which have now expanded to several dozen — are adorned with the rainbow flag to show solidarity with the community and symbolize the city’s commitment to diversity.

 This section of Center City is home to numerous LGBTQ+ owned shops, restaurants, bars, and clubs.
 Along with a charming community feel and those rainbow street signs, you’ll find rainbow crosswalks throughout the Gayborhood.